Envelopes of holomorphy and extension of functions of bounded type

-For the general case, recall that the open set in Example \ref{ejemplo} was neither bounded nor convex, so one might ask if for the unit ball of a symmetrically regular Banach space things are easier.
-We do not know if in this case extensions to the spectrum are of bounded type, but we can answer for the negative the question on the reverse inequality in (\ref{desigualdad dist}): fixed $1<p<\infty$, there cannot be a constant $c>0$ such that $\sup\left\{dist(A,B_{\ell_p}^{c}):\,\varphi\prec A\right\} \ge c\ dist_{M_{b}(B_{\ell_p})}(\varphi)$ for every $\varphi\in M_b(B_{\ell_p})$.
+Most classical Banach spaces admit polynomials satisfying the hypotheses of Proposition~\ref{la extension al espectro}, exceptions being $c_0$ and the original Tsirelson space $T^*$.
+For $E=\ell_p$ we simply take $P(x)=\sum x_j^n$ for some $n>p$.
+Recall that the open set in Example \ref{ejemplo} was neither bounded nor convex, so one might ask if for the unit ball of a symmetrically regular Banach space things are easier.
+We do not know if in this case extensions to the spectrum are of bounded type, but we can answer for the negative the question on the reverse inequality in (\ref{desigualdad dist}): fixed $1<p<\infty$, there cannot be a constant $c>0$ such that $\sup\left\{\dist(A,B_{\ell_p}^{c}):\,\varphi\prec A\right\} \ge c\ \dist_{M_{b}(B_{\ell_p})}(\varphi)$ for every $\varphi\in M_b(B_{\ell_p})$.